Garbage

 If you have extra household garbage that will not fit within your curbside two can collection limit, place your excess garbage in a garbage bag and purchase an "extra garbage sticker" for the bag.

-Extra garbage stickers are available for purchase with the online form or at these City Facilities for $5 each.
+Extra garbage stickers are available for purchase with the online form or at City Facilities.

 What Bags to Use & How to Set Them Out